The Doctor sighed and looked at the starfield stretched

 all he had hoped it would be.

-him and reached out her arms.
-He lay back and allowed himself to be enfolded
+out her arms.
+He lay back and allowed himself to be enfolded by her again.

-dressed and emerged from the sleeping hut to find Dominic sitting on the
+from the sleeping hut to find Dominic sitting on the platform working

 “It is an almanac of our seasons,” Dominic explained to him.